Our vision statement & intent

 At Sunnybrow Primary School, we aim to provide children with a wealth of opportunities to practise Spanish speaking, listening, reading and writing.
 We want children to develop strong, lifelong linguistic skills and become passionate, curious and confident about their own foreign language learning abilities.

 We have produced an ‘end-of-year’ expectation document for each year group.
 This is where we intend each pupil to be at the end of their academic year.
+Click here to read our End of Year Expectations for Languages.

 At Sunnybrow Primary, Spanish is taught throughout Key Stage 2 weekly in order to give children greater opportunity to retain vocabulary and language skills acquisition.
 In addition, teachers will use it daily in incidental learning to support recall and retention of knowledge.
 We use Language Angels to deliver an interactive immersive experience.
 The programme uses native speakers to enhance the delivery and ensure accurate modelling of pronunciation.
 Although there are no language specialists in school, teachers feel confident to carry out the Spanish curriculum through using the Language Angels scheme.
 Regular subject leadership courses are attended and information is relayed to other members of staff within school.